gauthamnairvm/txt2sql-hype2reality/episodes/ep3/README.md

 # 📘 Episode 3: Text2SQL: Hype v/s Enterpise Reality.

-Welcome to the first episode of the [YouTube series](#) (link coming soon)!
+Welcome to the third episode of the [YouTube series](#) (link coming soon)!
-In this episode, we explore the *what* and *why* of Text2SQL, low-code tools like Power BI, and the need for natural language interfaces in simplyfying query generation tasks.
+In this episode, we explore few shortcomings of current Text2SQL benchmark testing, limiations of the field and improvements that can be made.

 ---